jge162/jge162/README.md

     # Random welcome phrases
     welcome_phrases = [
         "Welcome to my GitHub repository!",
-        "Glad to see you here!",
         "Feel free to look around.",
-        "Contributions are welcome!",
     ]

     messages = [